josesousa123/rcomp-24-25-dh-g2/doc/sprint1/planning.md

   - Hardware inventories, including total cable lengths by cable type, appropriate patch panels, network outlets, telecommunication enclosures of proper size.

-Changes derived from the Sprint 1 Review:

-Changed the location Cabintet from Building 1 from Floor 0 to Floor 1
-More commits
-Downsized the amount of patch panels
-Downsized the amount of Consolidation Points

-Switch Model : Pt - Empty

-Phone Model : 7960

-Router Model : 2811

-VTP Domain: r2425dhg2

-List of VLANs used :

-Buiding_1: 390-397
-Building_2: 398-405
-Building_3: 406-411

-Ipv4 addresses:

-Block of IPv4 address: 10.24.32.0/20

-ISP router’s IPv4 node address: 87.5.127.205/30